Welcome!

 5. Your rock pile is now a collection—very official, very important.

-7. Be part of a province wide network.
+7. Be part of province-wide and nation-wide networks.

 8. Learn faster, break fewer tools.
 (Or learn to build your own!)